Mandan apartment building fire has similarities to blaze a year ago at neighboring apartments

 All fire hydrants in the area were working, Nardello said.
 Fire officials last year said an inoperable private fire hydrant owned by the apartment complex caused crews to temporarily run out of water while they fought the fire, though the impact on the firefight wasn't clear.
 City commissioners last September approved spending $4,200 to outfit private hydrants with blue flags so that the fire department can ensure they’re being properly maintained, as it does with city-owned hydrants.

 The Mandan Fire Department sent three engines, a ladder truck and three support vehicles to the scene.
 The Bismarck Fire Department sent two units and the Mandan Rural Fire Department responded “on their own,” Nardello said.
-He requested additional manpower from Bismarck as his firefighters became exhausted.
+He requested additional manpower from the Bismarck Rural Fire Department as his firefighters became exhausted.

 “The roof collapsed, and anything that’s burning is trapped under the debris,” Nardello said.
 “It’s a lot of work to get through the debris and hit all the hot spots.”